St. Carlo Acutis

 Leander was eventually restored, and had the opportunity to instruct successors to the throne, which helped to convert the whole nation.

 He had a great appreciation for the importance of prayer in the Christian life.
-Several councils were held under his leadership, and he helped reform the liturgy in Spain at the time.
+Several councils were held under his leadership, and he helped reform the liturgy in Spain before his death in 596.

 St. Leander of Seville, you restored true faith to Spain—pray for us!